-In addition, we also reimburse our Manager for expenses it incurs related to Chimera, including legal, accounting, due diligence and other services, but excluding the salaries and other compensation of our Manager's employees.
-Our Manager has waived its right to require us to pay our pro rata portion of rent, telephone, utilities, office furniture, equipment, machinery and other office, internal and overhead expenses of our Manager and its affiliates required for our operations.
+For the year ended December 31, 2009 our Manager earned a management fee of \$25.7 million.
+Currently, our Manager has waived its right to require us to pay our pro rata portion of rent, telephone, utilities, office furniture, equipment, machinery and other office, internal and overhead expenses of our Manager and its affiliates required for our operations.